Skip to content

 Initial contact

-Brief outline of the authority's question, the envisaged cooperation frame, and (if applicable) funding path.
+Brief outline of the authority's question, the proposed scope of collaboration, and (if applicable) funding path.
 Designation of contact persons.

 2. 02